Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v70` - a large GNSS overhaul: the receiver is now driven entirely in the native **binary UBX protocol** (NMEA removed), for lower latency, much richer data, and no external-libraries dependency.
+  * **Native UBX driver.** Both boards talk UBX only: `UBX-NAV-PVT` on the M10 (RSM4x4/4x5), the legacy `NAV-POSLLH`/`VELNED`/`SOL`/`TIMEUTC` set on the u-blox 6 (RSM4x2/4x1).
+The reader is event-driven and returns the instant a fresh fix arrives (no more fixed ~1 s NMEA wait).
+New data: true GPS-computed **vertical speed** (velD), **fix type**, horizontal/vertical/speed **accuracy estimates**, and satellite counts beyond the old NMEA cap of 12.
+Every config message is **ACK-validated** and retried; a rejected one is logged with its key.
+  * **NFW Intelligent GNSS Algorithms** are now **available for all revisions**.
+On the M10 it adaptively tunes constellations and power tiers by fix strength, and also uses many uBlox algorithms and options; on the G6010 it automatically uses the chip's power-save nav mode.
+Configurable **cyclic-tracking period**. **Cyclic tracking (M10 PSMCT)** obeys the uBlox rules and works properly.
+  * **Constellations.** The M10 runs **GPS + Galileo + SBAS** plus a selectable secondary GNSS: **BeiDou (B1C) + GLONASS** together (default - B1C shares the 1575.42 MHz L1 centre so it can coexist with GLONASS, giving the most satellites), **BeiDou (B1I) only** (older signal on 1561 MHz, more resilient to L1-band interference, but no GLONASS), or **GLONASS only**.
+Optional **QZSS** (regional). **Per-constellation satellite stats** are decoded from `NAV-SAT` and sent to Ground Control and the data recorder now!
+  * **GPS Interference & integrity.** A raw 0-255 CW **jamming** indicator (from `UBX-MON-RF` on the M10, `UBX-MON-HW` on the u-blox 6) and **spoofing** detection (from `UBX-NAV-STATUS`).
+  * **Data recorder** pages reworked: A GNSS diagnostics (gpspwr, pdop, resets, ubxerrs), B GNSS integrity (jam level, spoofing, integrity), C satellite counts, D flight stats, E thermal, then the ozone pages.
+RSM4x2 (single-constellation u-blox 6) skips the M10-only pages B and C.
+  * **Scheduler & clock.** The transmit scheduler now locks to **sub-second GPS time** (using the NAV-PVT/NAV-TIMEUTC nanosecond fraction), so transmissions land on the GPS second rather than up to a second off.
+Fixes: the minimum-interval guard now holds a slot instead of skipping it; the heavy GPS read and the sensor-boom read no longer run right before a slot (they were landing transmissions seconds late); the stale NAV-PVT backlog after a transmission is flushed so the clock cannot lurch; the interface keeps sending telemetry through the pre-TX wait (no more Ground Control freeze); and a momentary post-transmission GPS glitch no longer drops the clock or triggers acquisition mode.
+The `flightHeatingHandler` now runs at ~1 Hz instead of every loop (it was flooding the log and starving GPS reads).
+  * **Extras & fixes.** **SBAS, AssistNow Autonomous**, **better uBlox dynamic model configuration** and **satellites engine profile/filter** (Max sensitivity / Balanced / Ultra power saving), **simultaneous GNSS setup** (default on) that powers the receiver up during sensor calibration for a faster first fix, and a configurable **extra radio-quiet hold after fix** (default 20 s) so the fix can settle before the first transmission.
+Firmware Builder: **pre-defined settings** (Accurate / Energy-efficient), an RSM4x4-only algorithm section, and renamed GNSS options. `gpspwr` dropped from the standard Horus V3 packet (available in data recorder).
 * `v69` - stability and polish on top of v68.
   * **Fixed a rare in-flight hard fault on `RSM4x2`.** The Horus V3 telemetry packet (a >1 KB ASN.1 structure) was built on the stack every transmission; on the tight 8 KB F100 this could overrun the stack into the heap and corrupt other data, hard-faulting the sonde after the first transmission.
 It is now built in a shared, off-stack buffer, so the fault is gone.
   * **Factory (Vaisala) calibration on `RSM4x2` / `RSM4x1`.** The older F100 boards now run the same **Vaisala factory calibration** as the new boards (the maths was moved to single precision so it fits the 64 KB flash), for manufacturer-grade temperature and humidity.
 They no longer use the NFW calibration model. **Estimated pressure (`pressureMode = 2`)** is now available on the F100 too.